-Once you understand how both joint account and powers of attorney work, you will have a much better perspective on whether or not you want to add them to your financial planning toolkit.
-The following information provides an overview of how these tools function and specifically how you can work together with CIBC to make joint accounts and powers of attorney part of your financial plan, if they meet your needs.
-This article is focused on powers of attorney for finances and property.
+Once you understand how both joint accounts and powers of attorney work, you will have a much better perspective on whether or not you want to add them to your financial planning toolkit.
+This article refers to powers of attorney for finances and property.
 There are also powers of attorney designed to enable your attorney to make decisions for you on your health and personal care.
 We won't be dealing with that type of directive here, but it is very important that you work together with your doctor, lawyer or other trusted advisor to determine if this is something you want to prepare for your life plan.
-We'll also explain how joint bank accounts function and how you can evaluate whether or not they are the right choice for your needs.

-What is a Power of Attorney?
+What is a power of attorney?

 A power of attorney is a legal document in which you assign one or more individuals, known as an "attorney," the authority to act on your behalf regarding financial or legal matters for property.
 Don't let the term "attorney" confuse you.
 While you may choose a lawyer for this role, it's more often someone close to you: a friend or family member, or a corporate attorney such as a trust company who will act with your best interests in mind.
 You can give them the authority to act on all your property and financial matters, or it can be limited to specific functions, such as managing your investments.
 In short, the power of attorney is the document and the attorney is the person you appoint to act in your place.